Internet outages hit Australian lenders, central bank

 “Due to technical difficulties, today’s RBA long-dated open market operations auction has been cancelled,” the bank said on its dealing page on Thursday.

-Many of the affected websites in Australia, such as those belonging to the Commonwealth Bank of Australia (CBA.AX), Westpac Banking Corp (WBC.AX) and Australia and New Zealand Banking Group (ANZ.AX), had started to come back online late afternoon on Thursday.
+Many of the affected websites in Australia, such as those belonging to the Commonwealth Bank of Australia, Westpac Banking Corp and Australia and New Zealand Banking Group, had started to come back online late afternoon on Thursday.

 CBA said in a tweet it was starting to see services return to normal following a tech outage that had had widespread impact across its businesses.